JeeWeetje/iot-workshop/Azure.md

 *Note: The Event Hub itself has Shared access policies too.
 We do not need to remember those, just the policy of the namespace.*

-### Connecting the Azure Stream Analytics input
+### Connecting the hubs to Azure Stream Analytics job input and output

-As shown above, the Azure Stream Analytics will connect the IoT Hub and the Event Hub.
+As shown above, the Azure Stream Analytics job will connect the IoT Hub and the Event Hub.
 Both are created now.
-Follow these steps to define the input, the output and the query of Azure Stream Analytics.
+Follow these steps to define the input and the output of Azure Stream Analytics.

 1. On the left, select `Resource groups`.
 A List of resource groups is shown

     ![alt tag](img/azure-resource-groups.png)

 2. Select the ResourceGroup `TechDays42rg`.
 It will open a new blade with all resources in this group
-3. Select the Azure Stream Analytics `TechDays42sa`.
+3. Select the Azure Stream Analytics job `TechDays42sa`.
 At this moment there are no Inputs or Outputs.

     ![alt tag](img/azure-stream-analytics-empty.png)